 Antisocial personality disorder (ASPD), a mental illness found in 40-70% of the prison inmate population, as referenced in a Daily Mail report, has yet to be fully understood.

-ASPD is characterized by traits such as lack of remorse, aggression, manipulation, and criminal behavior; these traits are seen in many prison inmates, including serial killers like Jeffrey Dahmer.
+ASPD is characterized by traits such as lack of remorse, aggression, and manipulation; these traits have been seen in notable inmates like Jeffrey Dahmer, for example.

-In September 2016, Business Insider reported on a research study suggesting that the majority of prison inmates with ASPD received their illness via their DNA.
+In September 2016, Business Insider reported on a research study suggesting that the majority of prison inmates with ASPD had the illness due to genetics.

-Although genetics may play a role in those who’ve developed ASPD, it should be noted that environmental factors, such as childhood abuse or neglect, is still seen as the most likely cause of the disorder.
+Although genetics may play a role in those who’ve developed ASPD, it should be noted that environmental factors, such as childhood abuse or neglect, is still seen as a high-risk factor for the disorder.

-In the study published by BI, researchers initiated a ‘genome-wide study using data from the Finnish CRIME sample’, which was gathered in 2010 to 2011 from 749 Finnish prison inmates.
+In the study published by Business Insider, researchers initiated a genome-wide study using data from the Finnish CRIME sample, which was gathered between 2010 to 2011 from 749 Finnish prison inmates.

-Surprisingly enough, researchers found that “rs4714329” links Attention Deficit/hyperactivity Disorder (ADHD) with ASPD.
+Surprisingly enough, researchers found that “rs4714329” links attention deficit hyperactivity disorder (ADHD) to ASPD.

-Essentially, genes associated with ADHD increase the risk of developing ASPD, according to the study’s findings.
+Essentially, genes associated with ADHD increase the risk of developing ASPD, based on the study’s findings.